tldr-pages/tldr/pages/common/git-bundle.md

 `git bundle verify {{path/to/file.bundle}}`

-- Print to the standard output the list of references contained in a bundle:
+- Print to `stdout` the list of references contained in a bundle:

 `git bundle unbundle {{path/to/file.bundle}}`